mauriciomd/gympoint-backend/readme.md

 ### App endpoints:

+- An Insomnia example file with all routes could be found [here](./.github/Insomnio.json)

 - ```POST /sessions``` : allow admins to authenticate in the app.

 - When authenticated - admin routes: